PereViader/ManualDi/README.md

 Notice that resolution can only be done on apparent types, not concrete types.
 Concrete types are there so the container can provide a type safe fluent API.

-If you use the source generated methods, you will usually not interact with the Resolution methods.
+You should rarely use these methods, only using them when implementing reusable Link methods or some very edge case logic.
+Under most circumpstances you should rely on the source generated methods that implement calling these for you.

 Resolutions can be done in the following ways: